Education in Hyderabad: English and Foreign Languages University (EFLU)

 English and Foreign Languages University (EFLU) is a central university which has been providing research opportunities since its inception in 1958 as Central Institute of English.
 Starting off as an institute set for improvising the standards of language teaching in India.

+Government Polytechnic college

+The polytechnic was started in 1923 as Osmania Central Technical College and was located at Mint compound in Saifabad.
+In 1931, the college was renamed as Osmania Technical College.
+In 1940s, the college was shifted to its new location at Masab Tank.
+In 1954, the college once again changed its name to Government Polytechnic.
+The existing college building at Mint Compound was handed over to Andhra Pradesh Electricity Board.

 Tata Institute of Social Sciences

 TISS is an institute of social sciences, offers B.A, M.A, Integrated M.Phil-Ph.D, and Direct PhD in various courses under humanities.
 It is temporarily located at NIRD, Rajendra Nagar Mandal.

 TISS Hyderabad came into being with the approval of the Academic Council and Governing Board of TISS.
 The Registrations under Societies Registrations Act and Public Trust Act of the TISS Mumbai are valid for TISS Hyderabad as well.
 TISS Mumbai provides oversight to matters of admission, instruction, evaluation of TISS Hyderabad and confers TISS degrees.
 Currently, it operates from two campuses: one in AMR-APARD in Rajendranagar, and the other in Roda Mistry School of Social Work in Gachibowli.